Why Buy and Manage Land

 Other Real Estate Activities

 Canal reservations that have been reserved by the Everglades Drainage District (EDD) and Trustees of the Internal Improvement Fund (TIIF) may be released.
 The property owner must complete and submit the District's "Application for Release of Mineral, Canal, and Road Reservations Reserved" (Form #0108).
 In the case of Trustees of the Internal Improvement Trust Fund (TIITF) canal reservations, the Florida Department of Environmental Protection requires this agency's approval prior to submitting its application requesting release.
 Staff will review, on parcels of any size, if present or future right-of-way requirements have been or can be readily determined.
 The South Florida Water Management District seeks the concurrence of the agency concerned with local or secondary water control prior to releasing Mineral, Canal and Road reservations.
-Contact the SFWMD Real Estate Section for more information at (561) 682-6835.
+Contact Kathy Massey, SFWMD Real Estate Section, for more information at (561) 682-6835.

 In addition to the lands listed as available for surplus, other land interests owned by the District may be available, including easements and canal rights-of-way.